kavingray/wp-ui/readme.txt

 == Changelog ==

+= 0.5.2 =
+* Accordion easing effects added.
+* Many other options were added to the options page.
+* Tab name special characters fix.

 = 0.5.1 =
 * Fixed "Unable to attach Media - Images to the post with the plugin activated" problem.
 * Fixed the options page contextual help and other documentation.